 - It is our end of year report on our performance against the NS&I Carbon Management Plan which we introduced during the year 2011-12.
-In 2013-14, we updated the Carbon Management Plan to reflect changes in the business. - It is our fourth report detailing progress of the implementation of our Corporate Social Responsibility (CSR) policy and measuring our performance.
+In 2013-14, we updated the Carbon Management Plan to reflect changes in the business. - It is our fifth report detailing progress of the implementation of our Corporate Social Responsibility (CSR) policy and measuring our performance.

 At NS&I, we see sustainability as an essential part of what makes us an efficient and responsible business and we recognise the need to adapt to climate change.
 We have made continued progress towards our medium-term carbon reduction plan this year, under which we already exceed government sustainability targets.
-During 2013-14, we revised our corporate risk governance approach resulting in the People and CSR Risk policy being separated into two policies: a) People Management Risk Policy; and b) Workplace and CSR Risk Policy.